Got a question that’s not listed here? Email us at email@example.com or call the office 905-923-3268.

 Q: What time can I drop-off and pick-up?

-You can select this option when you register.
+You can select this option when you register for summer camp.

-Q: What does my child need to bring?
+Q: For classes what does my child need to bring?

-A: No need to bring your Mindstorms kit if you have one.
-We don’t want to mix up pieces and be responsible for them going missing.
+A: Nothing.
 If your child wants to bring a journal to take their own notes, they are welcome to do that.
-The use of MP3’s, hand held games or cell phone games will only be allowed before or after sessions.
-Please label all important items.
+The use of MP3’s, hand held games or cell phone games will only be allowed before or after sessions and lunchtimes.
+Please label all important items as they are not our responsibility.

 Q: Do you provide lunch in the summer?

-A: No we do not.
+A: No, we do not.
 Your child will need to arrive with a packed lunch.
 We have a “no peanut butter/nuts policy” in place, pack what you would if they were eating at school.
-We do have a microwave for heating up food.
+We do not have a fridge, so insulated is best.

 Q: What is the refund policy?